Lincoln Cemetery (Harrisburg, Pennsylvania): History

 The oldest extant Black cemetery in Harrisburg, Lincoln contains many people re-interred from the approximately five original African-American Burial Grounds in the city of Harrisburg.
 Members of the Wesley Union church, spread out through the Harrisburg Area, were active in the Underground Railroad.
-Civil War veterans, including Ephraim Slaughter, the last surviving Civil War Veteran of Harrisburg is buried in the cemetery.
+Civil War veterans, including Ephraim Slaughter, the last surviving Civil War Veteran of Harrisburg are buried in the cemetery.
 He served in the 37th regiment of the U.S. Colored Troops and the 3rd N.C.
 Colored Infantry.
 It is the site of one of the historical markers in Dauphin County, Pennsylvania.

 Restoration

-In July 2021, part of the descendant community of Lincoln Cemetery began clean-up, restoration and reclamation of the grounds.
+In July 2021, members of the descendant community of Lincoln Cemetery began clean-up, restoration and reclamation of the grounds.